global-hydrodynamics/CaMa-Flood_v4/etc/options_HPC/README.md

 ## Bit-idential simulation

-If you need to get bit-identical results (i.e. exactly same value, even considering rounding error in double precision), please specify LBITSAFE=.TRUE. option.
+If you need to get bit-identical results (i.e. exactly same value, even considering rounding error in double precision), please specify activate DATM=-DNoAtom option in MkInclude
 When this option is turned on, OMP_ATOMIC parallelization is avoided (no parallelization for loops with OMP_ATOMIC function).

+Note: OMP_ATMIC used to be controlled by LBITSAFE option, but it was switched to #ifdef DNoAtom in order to avoid complex way of coding